I-O-I-O/starter-sketch-repository/for-curators/workflow.md

 Glue them with wood glue!

 ## 1.1.
 Choose the input and the output COMPONENTS
+Time to get started with a sketch!
+First of all:
 * Look at your feedback from the students/inventory to understand which inputs and outputs are the most needed!
-* Choose an arbitrary (but feasible) combination an INPUT and an OUTPUT!
+* Choose an arbitrary (but feasible) combination an INPUT and an OUTPUT! (e.g. Input: capacitive sensore, Output: buzzer)

 ## 1.2.
 Choose the input and the output BEHAVIOR